 The fact that the 1992 U.S. Olympic team had the Cabbage Patch Kids as their official mascot did not hurt their popularity!

 Nor did the fact of a U.S. commemorative stamp being issued in 1999 hurt publicity.

-It helped keep Cabbage Patch Kids in people's minds and hearts.
+It helped keep these dolls in people's minds and hearts.

 Are Cabbage Patch Kids on your Christmas list this year?